beluganos/beluganos/doc/example/case1/case1.md

 ### Step 5-1. stop Beluganos

 ~~~~
-server1$ cd ~/beluganos/
-server1$ . ./setenv.sh
-server1$ beluganos.py del sample
+server1$ beluganos del sample
 ~~~~

-Note that the script `beluganos.py run` can be stopped by `Ctrl-c`.
-You should stop this script after executing `beluganos.py del sample`.
+Note that the script `beluganos run` can be stopped by `Ctrl-c`.
+You should stop this script after executing `beluganos del sample`.

 ### Step 5-2. stop environments